Garlic Ginger Chicken Potstickers

 - To assemble the dumplings, place wrappers on a work surface.
 Spoon 1 tablespoon of the chicken mixture into the center of each wrapper.
 Using your finger, rub the edges of the wrappers with water.
 Fold the dough over the filling to create a half-moon shape, pinching the edges to seal.*

-- Heat 2 tablespoons vegetable oil in a large skillet over medium heat.
+- Heat 2 tablespoons vegetable oil in a large cast iron skillet over medium heat.
 Working in batches, add potstickers in a single layer and cook until beginning to crisp on the bottom, about 2-3 minutes.
 Working quickly, add 1/4 cup water; cover and cook until liquid has evaporated and bottoms of dumplings are crisp and golden, about 2-4 minutes.

 - Serve immediately.